o-murphy/py-ballisticcalc/README.md

 - **[David Bookstaber](https://github.com/dbookstaber)** - Ballistics Expert\
   *For help understanding and improving the functionality*
 - **[Nikolay Gekht](https://github.com/nikolaygekht)** \
-  *For the sources code on C# and GO-lang from which this project firstly was forked*
+  *For the source code in C# and GO-lang from which this project first was forked*

 [//]: # (## Sister projects)